0xGeegZ/lets-fucking-game-v1/README.md

 ## How it works

 Each day, as a player you have a random time slot during which you have to log in and validate your presence.
 If you forget, you lose.

-The last remaining players share the prize pool.
+The last remaining players share the prizes according to the prizepool repartition.

-when there is less than 50% players, a player can vote to split pot between remaining players.
+When there is less than 50% players, a player can vote to split pot between remaining players.
 If all remaining players are ok to split pot then the pot is fairly distributed between remaining players .

 The creator can manage the size of the slots and the frequency of the games to make the game last more or less time.